iamseeley/go-forth/pages/home.md

 It's a template for building static sites with Go.

-## Go forth and build static sites my friend.
+## Go forth and build static sites, my friend.

 Best,